laboox/raspberry-pi-snakes/README.md

 # Snake Game for Raspberry Pi

-A snake game designed to run on Raspberry Pi with LED matrix display using CircuitPython and Pygame.
+A snake game designed to run on Raspberry Pi with an addressable LED matrix display using CircuitPython and Pygame.

 ## Features

 - Classic snake gameplay
-- LED matrix display support
+- Addressable LED display support
 - Joystick input support
 - AI agent mode with BFS pathfinding
 - Player mode with manual control